containers/nri-plugins/docs/resource-policy/policy/cpu-allocator.md

 ## CPU Prioritization

 The CPU allocator also does automatic CPU prioritization by detecting CPU features and their configuration parameters.
-Currently, CRI Resource Manager supports CPU priority detection based on the `intel_pstate` scaling driver in the Linux CPUFreq subsystem, and, Intel Speed Select Technology (SST).
+Currently, NRI Resource Policy supports CPU priority detection based on the `intel_pstate` scaling driver in the Linux CPUFreq subsystem, and, Intel Speed Select Technology (SST).